Rony Lopes: Braga

 On 2 August 2023, Lopes signed for Primeira Liga club Braga on a three-year contract and a free transfer, potentially rising to €500,000 depending on clauses being met.
 He scored his first goal in the competition on 9 September, opening the 3–2 away victory over Moreirense.

 Later career

 On 16 August 2024, having cut his ties to Braga, who remained entitled to 10% of any future transfer, Lopes agreed to a two-year deal with Turkish Süper Lig's Alanyaspor.
 In the following transfer window, he returned to Portugal on a five-month loan at Farense.

 Lopes remained in the Portuguese top tier for 2025–26, signing a three-year contract with Tondela.
+On 1 September 2026, however, he joined Polish club Motor Lublin on a free transfer and a two-year deal.

 International career

 Lopes chose to represent Portugal internationally, winning caps at every youth level.
 He appeared with the under-20 side at the 2015 FIFA U-20 World Cup, playing all matches in New Zealand and helping his country reach the quarter-finals.

 On 5 January 2014, still aged 18, Lopes made his debut with the under-21s, playing roughly 20 minutes in a 2–0 win over Macedonia for the 2015 UEFA European Championship qualifiers.
 He first appeared with the full side on 14 November 2017, replacing Gonçalo Guedes late in the second half of a 1–1 friendly draw against the United States.

 Lopes was named in a preliminary 35-man squad for the 2018 FIFA World Cup, but did not make the final cut.